 Responsibility for the accuracy of the data and the fairness of presentation, including all notes and disclosures, rests with the City.
 To the best of our knowledge and belief, the enclosed data is accurate in all material respects and is reported in a manner designed to present fairly the financial position and results of operations of the various funds of the City.
 All material statements and disclosures necessary for the reader to obtain a reasonable understanding of the City's financial activities are included.
-City management has an established comprehensive internal control framework designed both to protect the City's financial statements in conformity with GAAP.
+City management has an established comprehensive internal control framework designed both to protect the City's assets from loss, theft, or misuse and to compile sufficient reliable information for the preparation of the City's financial statements in conformity with GAAP.
 Because the cost of internal controls should not outweigh the anticipated benefits, the City's comprehensive framework of internal controls is designed to provide reasonable, rather than absolute, assurance that the financial statements will be free from material misstatements.